syncfusion-content/winui-docs/winui/DatePicker/Dropdown-Date-Spinner.md

 ## Customize the date field in dropdown spinner using event

-You can change header text, size of date field cells, customize the UI of date field cells and enables the date looping, etc., by using the [DateFieldPrepared](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_DateFieldPrepared) event.
+You can change the date format header text, size of date field cells, customize the UI of date field cells and enables the date looping, etc., by using the [DateFieldPrepared](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_DateFieldPrepared) event.

 Here, date format, header and cell size of the dropdown date field is customized by using `DateFieldPrepared` event.